Ashwagandha

 What are the main benefits of ashwagandha?

-This ancient herb, ashwagandha, has been shown to relieve feelings of stress, improve sleep, and enhance concentration while promoting immune health.
+This ancient herb, ashwagandha, has been shown to alleviate feelings of stress, improve sleep quality, and enhance concentration, while promoting overall immune health.
 Additionally, ashwagandha extracts can support hormone regulation and foster feelings of tranquility.

 How much ashwagandha should I take daily?